ctu-mrs/ctu-mrs.github.io/docs/hardware/lens_selection.md

 *Note: May contain contoversial information*

 Very often, especially for applications of vision onboard of UAVs, you will need cameras with wide FoV to get an overview of the surroundings without the need for actively rotating the camera or the whole UAV.
-There is now a wide selection of affordable lenses that accomplish this, including [fisheye lenses](https://en.wikipedia.org/wiki/Fisheye_lens) with more than 180 degrees FoV.
+There is now a wide selection of affordable lenses that accomplish this, including [fisheye lenses](https://en.wikipedia.org/wiki/Fisheye_lens) with more than 180 degrees FoV, even in small sizes suitable for deployment onboard of UAVs.
 Alternatively, such wide overview can be obtained by using a curved reflective surface in front of a camera sensor.
 For these cases, the pinhole camera model is not appropriate.